2004 FIRE PROTECTION UPDATE

-The summer of 2003 will likely go into the BC record books as the worst forest fire season in the past 100 years.
-It is also a reminder of the vulnerability faced by communities at the interface with forested areas.
-For the past six years, Council has made fire protection capital expenditures a priority, and my report this month is an update to the community on the fire protection projects presently underway.
+The summer of 2003 went into the BC record books as one of the worst forest fire seasons in the past 100 years.
+It was a reminder of the vulnerability faced by communities at the interface with forested areas.
+The 2004 fire season started out looking like a repeat of 2003, but August ended rather damp, which was good from the perspective of the forests.
+For the past seven years, Council has made fire protection capital expenditures a priority, and my report this month is an update to the community regarding our on-going fire protection projects.

 The engineering design for Phase Three of the Tatlow Road water main system along Marine Avenue from Tatlow Road to Young Road was completed in 2001, and construction of the section from Tatlow Road to 3752 Marine Avenue was completed in the summer of 2002.
-Work on the section from 3752 Marine Avenue to Young Road is scheduled for the summer of 2004.
-The engineering design for Phase Four of the Tatlow Road system along Marine Avenue from Young Road to West Road has started, and work on that section of the water main system is scheduled for the summer of 2005.
+Work on the next 1000-foot (300-meter) section along Marine Avenue was completed this summer at a cost of $73,000 plus another $40,000 for the asphalt road surface overlay.
+The engineering design for Phase Four of the Tatlow Road system along Marine Avenue from Young Road to West Road has also started, and work on that section of the water main system is scheduled for the summer of 2005.

 Our fire protection “corner stone”, of course, is the Sasamat Volunteer Fire Department (SVFD) which has provided an outstanding level of service since it started in 1977.
 The SVFD is debt-free, new training facilities were completed in 1997, and we are now benefiting from a long-standing policy of replacing equipment and vehicles on a pay-as-you-go basis.
-In 1998 the SVFD acquired its newest pumper truck at a cost of $300,000 fully funded from the Equipment Replacement Reserve, and this fall the SVFD will take delivery of a new “Rescue & Safety” truck, also at a cost of $300,000.
-Again, this purchase will be fully funded from the Equipment Replacement Reserve.
+In 1998 the SVFD acquired its newest pumper truck at a cost of $300,000 fully funded from the Equipment Replacement Reserve, and in January of this year SVFD took delivery of a new “Command & Rescue” vehicle, also at a cost of $300,000.
+Again, this purchase was fully funded from the Equipment Replacement Reserve.

 || Home | General Info | Financial Info | Tax Info | Minutes | Bylaws | History | SVFD | CRAB | Links |